-We have shown how experimental mathematics can be used to conjecture exact asymptotics, in the case of $L$-convex polyominoes, and an exact solution, in the case of $201$-avoiding ascent sequences.
+We have shown how experimental mathematics can be used to conjecture exact asymptotics, in the case of $L$-convex polyominoes, and to conjecture an exact solution, in the case of $201$-avoiding ascent sequences.
 We hope that the results will be of interest, and that the methods will be more widely applied, as there are many outstanding combinatorial problems that lend themselves to such an approach.

-We recognise that these results are conjectural, and not rigorous.
-We leave proofs to those more capable, and in the hope that the maxim of the late lamented J. M. Hammersley to the effect that ``it is much easier to prove something when you know that it is true" will aid that endeavour.
+We recognise that these results are conjectural.
+We leave proofs to those more capable, and in the hope that the maxim of the late lamented J.~M.~Hammersley to the effect~that ``it is much easier to prove something when you know that it is true'' will aid that endeavour.

-\section{Acknowledgements}
+\subsection{Acknowledgements.}

-AJG wishes to acknowledge helpful discussions with Jean-Marie Maillard, and with Paolo Massazza on the topic of L-convex polyominoes, and to thank the ARC Centre of Excellence for Mathematical and Statistical Frontiers (ACEMS) for support.
+AJG wishes to acknowledge helpful discussions with Jean-Marie Maillard, and with Paolo Massazza on the topic of $L$-convex polyominoes, and to thank the ARC Centre of Excellence for Mathematical and Statistical Frontiers (ACEMS) for support. \UrlFont{\rmfamily}